 War, Coups and Terror, which describes the Pakistan Army from 1972 to 2009 and was published by Skyhorse Publishing (New York).
 The blurb has it that “Brian Cloughley explores the underbelly of Pakistan's military and its controversial role within the Pakistani government since Zulfiqar Ali Bhutto came to power in 1971.
 An insider with links to Pakistan's past and present senior officers, Cloughley provides a unique insight into the Army's influence and position as a force in the fight against al-Qaeda and the Taliban, as well as an account of operations against the 2003-2004 tribal uprising.
 His coverage of military-political relations will fascinate those who seek a closer understanding of this enigmatic and complex country, its ambitions, affiliations, and loyalties.”

 And I much enjoyed researching and writing Trumpeters.

-I was encouraged to write the book by Lieutenant Colonel Tony Taylor, MBE, who enlisted as a Boy Trumpeter in 1938 and rose in rank and distinction and with whom I had the pleasure to serve.
-Alas he is now an Alzheimer’s sufferer, but is being looked after with devoted care in St Vincent’s Hospice in London until his death in January 2013.
+I was encouraged to write the book by Lieutenant Colonel Tony Taylor, MBE, who enlisted as a Boy Trumpeter in 1938 and rose in rank and distinction and with whom I had the pleasure to serve in Germany.
+He became an Alzheimer’s sufferer, but was looked after with devoted care in St Vincent’s Hospice in London until his death in January 2013.
 The eulogy at his funeral was given by General Sir John Learmont, the most distinguished Artillery officer of his generation, and I added a few words of personal reminiscence.
 One of the last of the Trumpeters . . .

 This history of the Royal Artillery’s boy trumpeters covers not only the 1920s and 30s — when some of 3,000 of them were trained at the Grand Depot at Woolwich in London and various Depots in India until the 1940s — but is also the tale of the trumpeters who were so much a part of the British Army over the centuries.